poojanV55/poojanV55/README.md

 ### Hi there , I'm Poojan👋

     - In my 20's
+    - Data Analyst at Nextbits Group
     - Graduate Research Assistant At the University of Guelph
     - Masters of Data Science
     - 2023-2024

 - 🔭 Currently working on **Myself**
-- 🌱 Learning **How Math engaged Machine Learning and building Agents**
+- 🌱 Learning to build **Scalable Agentic Systems**
 - 🎯 Dive into my portfolio of innovative projects [right here](https://github.com/poojanV55/DATA-SCIENCE-PROJECTS).
 - 🤔 Want to collaborate for **data-driven development solutions**
 - 📫 Reach me at: **poojanvadaliya@gmail.com**